milancodess/hamro-patro-scraper/README.md

 # hamro-patro-scraper

-hamro-patro-scraper is an npm package for scraping Nepali date, time, and daily horoscope data from [Hamro Patro](https://www.hamropatro.com/).
+`hamro-patro-scraper` is an npm package for scraping Nepali date, time, daily horoscope, gold prices, and exchange rates from [Hamro Patro](https://www.hamropatro.com/).
 It provides a simple API for retrieving this information programmatically or via a command-line interface.

 ## Installation

-You can install hamro-patro-scraper globally to use the CLI or as a dependency in your Node.js project.
+You can install `hamro-patro-scraper` globally to use the CLI or as a dependency in your Node.js project.

 ### Install Globally

-To install HamroPatro globally, use:
+To install `hamro-patro-scraper` globally, use:

 ```bash
 npm install -g hamro-patro-scraper